Innovate UK

 Seed Round in 2023

-Holly Health is a digital health coaching application that assists individuals in transforming their health intentions into actionable daily habits for improved mental and physical wellbeing.
-Utilizing proprietary AI systems, the service mimics the support of a human health coach, offering personalized guidance to users.
-The application features tools such as habit reminders, tailored health content, and progress tracking, all aimed at helping users establish and maintain healthier routines.
-Recognized as one of the top health apps for weight management, stress reduction, wellness, and sleep, Holly Health achieved a notable evaluation score of 89% from ORCHA, a leading health app assessment organization.
-Launched internationally in Summer 2021, the company aims to support five million individuals by 2025 and is actively partnering with primary care practices in the UK, having established over 100 collaborations to date.
+Holly Health is a digital health application designed to assist individuals in translating their health intentions into actionable daily practices for improved mental and physical wellbeing.
+Utilizing proprietary AI technology, the platform provides a personalized and empathetic experience that simulates the guidance of a human health coach.
+The application has received high ratings for its effectiveness in weight management, stress reduction, wellness, and sleep, earning a commendable score of 89% from ORCHA, a leading health app evaluation organization.
+Since its international launch in Summer 2021, Holly Health aims to support 5 million users by 2025 and is expanding its presence through partnerships with primary care practices in the UK, having established over 100 collaborations to date.
+The app features habit reminders, tailored health content, progress tracking, and motivational support, enabling users to prioritize and maintain healthier habits in their daily lives.

 BelleVie